coreos/docs/sdk-distributors/sdk/building-production-images/index.md

  2. Sync/checkout source, excluding local changes: `repo sync --detach`
  3. In the scripts directory: `./tag_release --push`

-That was far to easy, if you need to do it the hard way try this:
+That was far too easy, if you need to do it the hard way try this:

  1. Make sure you are on the master branch: `repo init -b master`
  2. Sync/checkout source, excluding local changes: `repo sync --detach`